How the Hull is Built

 Loading the motor home onto the Rollerboat is simple and safe.
 To do this, the bow is secured against the cement boat launch ramp with mooring lines, a small portable loading ramp is attached to the bow and then the motor home is backed on and into place.
 The ramp is removed, the mooring lines are untied and Rollerboat is ready to cruise.

 Driving the Rollerboat

 There is very little difference between land and water driving.
-Forward and reverse are the same as is the accelerator.
+Forward and reverse are the same as is the accelerator – reverse is your brake.
 Steering and braking are the main differences between land and water, that and the fact it is so much more relaxing.
 There are no traffic lights, no hills to climb, no traffic cops, just you, your good company and the quiet waters.